MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

   Where father Calisto spoke:

-  " We are here to honor Arranis Silverthorn knight of the tribunal who's noble heart and unshakable faith led him to make the ultimate sacrafice for his people "
+  " We are here to honor Arranis Silverthorn knight of the tribunal who's noble heart and unshakable faith led him to make the ultimate sacrifice for his people.
+He was a flame in the darkness burning with pride and devotion to paracelsus "

   and led a prayer.